 Focuses on action research methodology and provides preparation to engage in a research study that addresses P-12 students' learning.
-Emphasis is placed on the development of a research question, review of literature, methods and procedures and appropriate APA usage.
-Understanding of the inquiry process is demonstrated through submission of the Capstone Action Research proposal and accompanying approval documents.
+Emphasizes the development of a research question, review of literature, methods and procedures and appropriate APA usage.
+Demonstrates the inquiry process through submission of a Capstone Action Research proposal and accompanying approval documents.
 Prerequisites: All courses listed in emphasis.